Séamus Woulfe nominated for appointment to the Supreme Court

 The vacancy in the Circuit Court arose following the death of Judge John Hannan in February.
 The nomination of Ms Morrissey also follows a recommendation from JAAB.

-The nominations were agreed at a Cabinet meeting on Wednesday.
+The nominations were agreed at the Cabinet meeting on Wednesday.
 The final decision on the appointments rests with President Michael D Higgins.

 Mr Woulfe was educated at Trinity College Dublin and Dalhousie University Nova Scotia.
 He was called to the bar in 1987, the inner bar in 2005, and was appointed as attorney general since June 2017.